 - Acts as a documentation process: Using the steps for corrective action allows you to document everything your team did to identify and address a root cause, creating transparency.
 This information is beneficial for regulatory compliance and to assure the issue will not happen again.

 - Create a base for the future: Corrective action helps develop an environment where employees and leaders feel free to voice their ideas.

 Making a Process Work Right

-No matter what type of process in whatever kind of business, every process must follow these four rules to be effective.
-Break any of the rules and the process will fail.
+No matter what type of process in any business, every function must follow these four rules to be effective.
+Break any of the rules, and the process will fail.
 For example,

-If a process isn’t fully understood by each individual worker, it will result in individuals to develop their own understanding of the process based on “educated guesses” and “trial and error”.
+- If each worker doesn’t fully understand the process, it will result in individuals developing their own understanding of the process based on “educated guesses” and “trial and error.”

-If a process is not measured with reliable data, no one will really know how well results are being achieved and whether or not changes to the process should be made.
+- If a process is not measured with reliable data, no one will know how well results are being achieved and whether or not changes to the process should be made.

-When a process is working well with good, predictable results, the four rules are being followed.
-Take a look at several well-running processes your organization and see if you can observe the four rules in action.
+When a process is working well with good, predictable results, the four rules are followed.
+Take a look at several well-running strategies and see if you can observe the four rules in action.